Find Affordable College Courses

 Miles City, MT

-Out of the 10 schools in Montana that were part of this year’s ranking, Miles Community College landed the # 5 spot on the list.
-Miles Community College is a fairly small public school located in the town of Miles City.
+The in-demand associate degree programs at Miles Community College helped the school earn the #5 place on this year’s ranking of the most popular nursing schools in Montana.
+Miles Community College is a fairly small public school located in the remote town of Miles City.

 About 83% of the students majoring in nursing at the school are women while 17% are male.